Ride the wave all the way to Penrith

 - Written by Jane Ewings Penrith City Council (02) 4732 7777 (02) 4732 7958 email@example.com https://www.penrithcity.nsw.gov.au 601 High St Penrith NSW 2750 Australia

-In a recent episode of Network Ten’s hit program The Bachelor we saw Matty J visit Cables Wake Park for a special one-on-one date.
-This month Cables Wake Park returns to spring/summer operating hours and will be open 7-days a week from mid-month.
-So you too can don a wetsuit and try to impress your loved one by wakeboarding a few laps around the lake.
-The inflatable Aqua Park also reopens with a special launch event on Saturday 23 September.
+This month Cables Wake Park will be open Thursday through to Sunday.
+Yay!!
+So you can don a wet suit and try to impress your loved one by wakeboarding a few laps around the lake.
+The inflatable Aqua Park also reopens so don’t waste any time.
 Jump in and jump on the slides, trampolines and obstacles for just $20 per person for 50 minutes of fun in the sun and the water.